pixel-nandani/GHOST-NATIVE-ANDROID-APPLICATION/README.md

 - **Canvas-rendered apps expose nothing.** Games and some heavily-skinned apps return an empty accessibility tree.
 Ghost detects this and aborts with a clear reason rather than guessing.
-The VLM fallback (doc Section 7) is not implemented.
+The VLM fallback is not implemented.

 - **The model can hallucinate a `target_id`.** Handled, not prevented: the gate rejects it, the loop re-perceives and lets the model retry against a fresh element list.
 Costs a step.

 - **Latency stacks.** Keep demo flows short.

 - **Voice input may not be offline.** It uses the system `RecognizerIntent`, which on most devices is Google's cloud recognizer. **The offline claim covers the agent loop, not this optional input path.** Typed input is the primary path and is fully offline.

 - **`GhostSession` is a process-wide singleton.** A production app would use DI.
 It is here because the OS owns the accessibility service's lifecycle, so the Activity can never hold a reference to it, and a Binder protocol is a lot of ceremony for one goal string and one boolean.

 - **Sampling is not pinned yet.** See the day-one task at the top of `MediaPipeLlmEngine.kt` — default temperature ~0.8 is wrong for strict-JSON output and is the biggest single cause of parse retries.

 - **No `FOREGROUND_SERVICE`.** Deliberate deviation from doc Section 6: an AccessibilityService is already a persistent bound system service, so adding one would be dead code.